abeldekat/lazyflex.nvim/README.md

 The settings of the resulting configuration will default to stock neovim.

 This can be useful during testing or when reporting an issue for one of the plugins.
-Instead of adding the full spec to a reproducible configuration, LazyVim's spec can be used.
+Instead of adding the full spec to a reproducible configuration, the spec as defined in **LazyVim** can be used.

 > Prerequisite: Add **LazyVim** to your plugin spec